PoghosyanAshot/Anaconda/README.md

-📘 README.md — Anaconda-Like Interpreter in C

-Below is the full, ready-to-use README — no placeholders, fully tailored to your exact project structure and features.

 # 🐍 Anaconda-Like Programming Language Interpreter (C)

 This project is a fully implemented **programming language interpreter**, written entirely in **C**, featuring: